erwin-kok/kotlin-libp2p/README.md

   different capabilities and with different versions.

 There already exists some P2P network protocols, but they lacked standardization.
-Libp2p standardizes they way nodes communicate to each other and has a solution for the above mentioned issues (and more).
+Libp2p standardizes they way nodes communicate to each other and has a solution for the above-mentioned issues (and more).

 See for an in-depth description of libp2p, please see: https://libp2p.io/